 The Wireless Client MAC List screen will list computers, their IP addresses, and their MAC addresses.
 Click the Refresh button to get the most up-to-date information.
-Click the Enable MAC Filter checkbox To add a specific computer to the Mac Address Filter List, click the Enable MAC Filter checkbox and then the Update Filter List button.
+To add a specific computer to the Mac Address Filter List, click the Enable MAC Filter checkbox and then the Update Filter List button.
 Click the Close button to return to the Wireless Client MAC List screen.